 Tip: If you have created an Equipment List, you can use the Magnitude filter so that only objects bright enough to be seen through your telescope are listed.
+See

-See "Field of View Indicators 1 (Creating an Equipment List)" on page 50 for information on creating an equipment list.
+"Field of View Indicators 1 (Creating an Equipment List)" on page 54 for information on creating an equipment list.

-Once Starry Night Pro 4.5 has generated a list of all the objects that meet your criteria, check the "Add" box (to the left of the object's name) for each of the objects you are interested in adding to your observation list.
+Once Starry Night Pro 5.0 has generated a list of all the objects that meet your criteria, check the "Inc." box (to the left of the object's name) for each of the objects you are interested in adding to your observation list.

 Deleting objects: You can remove an object from your observation list by clicking on the object's name in the observation list, then pressing the Backspace key (Windows) or the Delete key (Macintosh) on your keyboard.
+You can also right-click (Ctrl-click on the Mac) on the object and select Remove from Planner from the objects contextual menu.